Planning For The Future

 The St Luke's master plan is set to be revised and updated in 2017 providing us with a fresh, long-term direction for the school.
 The underlying motivation for creating a master plan is our pursuit of refinement in the school environment as well as our ambition to offer the best possible teaching and learning facilities to our students.

-The Middle School Building opened this year providing students with a unique, state-of-the-art learning environment that embraces collaborative learning styles and outdoor learning space.
+The Middle School Building opened in 2016 providing students with a unique, state-of-the-art learning environment that embraces collaborative learning styles and outdoor learning space.

 Two purpose-built state-of-the-art senior secondary science classrooms have now opened, increasing the number of labs on campus to five.